Home

 Theorem A.1

 Please use the theorem environments provided by hha.cls, such as \begin{theorem} ... \end{theorem}, to ensure that formatting and numbering are done correctly.
 Do not override the chosen fonts for these environments or use other versions of these environments.
 The complete list of environments we provide is theorem, lemma, corollary, proposition, conjecture, definition, remark and example.
-If you wish to create an additional environment, use the HHA theoremstyles hhaplain (for "theorems"), hhadefinition (for "definitions") and hharemark (for "remarks").
+If you wish to create an additional environment, use the theoremstyles plain (for "theorems"), definition (for "definitions") and remark (for "remarks").
 For example,

 \newtheorem{cor}[theorem]{Corollary}